-14. Further Issues under the Share Issuance Programme
+12. Further Issues under the Share Issuance Programme

-In addition to the Initial Placing (and any Subsequent Placings) and the Initial Offer for Subscription pursuant to the Share Issuance Programme described in the Securities Note dated the date of this document, this Registration Document may form part of any Prospectus published in connection with an issue of New Shares under the Share Issuance Programme comprising a pre-emptive open offer and/or a non-pre-emptive Subsequent Offer for Subscription which require the publication of a Future Securities Note and Future Summary.
+In addition to the Initial Placing (and any Subsequent Placings) pursuant to the Share Issuance Programme described in the Securities Note dated the date of this document, this Registration Document may form part of any Prospectus published in connection with an issue of New Shares under the Share Issuance Programme comprising a pre-emptive open offer and/or a non-pre-emptive Subsequent Offer for Subscription which require the publication of a Future Securities Note and Future Summary.

-15. Presentation of information
+13. Presentation of information